 4 cups vegetable stock (room temperature or warm)

-6 oz grated mild white cheddar cheese (use sharp if desired, yellow cheddar works too)
+8 oz grated sharp white cheddar cheese (yellow cheddar works too)

 2.5 to 3 cups roughly chopped broccoli florets (approx. 2 large stalks, trimmed)